unchartedsoftware/salt-examples/README.md

 > Examples for [Salt](https://github.com/unchartedsoftware/salt)

+**Please be sure to check out the release tag matching the version of Salt you intend to use**

  - [png-example](./png-example) - illustrates using Salt to build .png image datasets compatible with any TMS visualization library.

  - [bin-example](./bin-example) - illustrates using Salt to build byte file datasets which utilize client-side heatmap rendering using [Leaflet's TileLayer.Canvas](http://leafletjs.com/reference.html#tilelayer-canvas) library.